addy4/TheMockInterview/README.md

 # project-scheduler-interview
-This is the backend code for scheduling interviews.
+This is the 'Mock Interview Scheduler Web App'

+Backend - SpringBoot
+Front End - ReactJS

 The cadidates for the interview can be added using the postman app.
 Database with the name 'emp' is created and all candidates are inserted into a table having the name 'participants' .
 Scheduling will be done on the basis of time and date input provided by the users.
-This spring application is a MAVEN based application where PostgreSQL is used for the database.
+This springBoot+ReactJS application is a MAVEN based application where PostgreSQL is used for the database.

+Requirements :
+1. Apache Maven
+2. Node Package Manager (npm)

 Dependencies listed in pom.xml :
 1. JDBC